 The actual unit is gorgeous and the design is very striking.
 The screen display is surprisingly bright and colorful!

 Back to the size, it’s adorably small and can easily fit in your pocket.
-My daughters (2 and 3 as of this writing) had a lot of fun messing around with it, since it fits their hands perfectly!
+My young daughters both had a lot of fun messing around with it, since it fits their hands perfectly!
 But for adults, the small size comes with the caveat that you’re left wanting more screen and space for your hands.
 I’ve been spoiled playing the original Super Mario Bros. on my (by comparison) gigantic Switch screen!
 Scaling Mario back to this size ups the charm, but unfortunately lowers the comfort.

 The name of the game is…